gammasim/simtools/README.md

     The label can be passes forward from more fundamental classes.
     In particular, label from TelescopeModel can be used in higher level classes.

+    - Classes are not designed to be re-used, all parameters should be set when initializing and not changed afterwards.
+New parameters should mean new object.

     - filesLocation

     - test flags

     - force flag